sunholo-data/sunholo-py/docs/blog/2025-09-20-ai-protocols.md

 While MCP connects AI to tools and data, A2A defines how AI agents collaborate.
 It's the difference between giving workers tools and teaching them to work as a team.

-The protocol was deliberately kept vendor-neutral, transferred to an Apache project and endorsed by Microsoft and IBM.
+The protocol was deliberately kept vendor-neutral, transferred to an Apache project and endorsed by companies such as Microsoft and IBM.
 Like HTTP before it, A2A's value only emerges through universal adoption.

 ## The Commerce Layer Changes Everything

-Google's recent Agent Payments Protocol (AP2), developed with 60+ organizations including Mastercard and PayPal
+Google's recent Agent Payments Protocol (AP2) is an extension to A2A, developed with 60+ organizations including Mastercard and PayPal

 - [Announcing Agent Payments Protocol (AP2) | Google Cloud Blog](https://cloud.google.com/blog/products/ai-machine-learning/announcing-agents-to-payments-ap2-protocol),